Wednesday, August 10, 2022

 (1960) Dir.
 Fritz Böttger

-If there ever was a genuinely 'adult' version of this film it's likely been lost, but that's OK, no one comes to this movie for nudity, they come because, like me, they love spiders and women, and when you mix them together, viola!
-The perfect fusion of Mesa of Lost Women and Faster Pussycat, Kill!
-Kill!, a real middle child, similar raunchy saxophone-led cop show garage jazz score and mix of great dialogue, cat fights, girl gang solidarity, and man-crushing.
+If there ever was a genuinely 'adult' version of this film it's likely been lost, but that's OK, no one comes to this movie for nudity; they come because, like me, they love spiders and women.
+When you mix them together, viola!
+The middle child between Mesa of Lost Women and Faster Pussycat, Kill!
+Kill! is served.
+Like the former, survivor mentality abounds as spiders lurk in the shadows picking off the strays; like the latter, the soundtrack of raunchy saxophone garage jazz underwrites a mix of great (dubbed) dialogue, cat fights, girl gang solidarity, and man-crushing.

 NOTES